Step One: Do the reading assignment (below):

 Why the Catechism of the Catholic Church?
 (CCC)

-Well, the Catechism (CCC) is the teaching of the Catholic Church, supported exhaustively by scripture and the teachings of the Saints.
+Well, the Catechism (CCC) is the teachings of the Catholic Church, supported exhaustively by scripture and the teachings of the Saints.
 What does that mean?
 Well, you have an infallible bible.
 That means you have the word of God and it can’t be wrong, but let’s face it, WE are not infallible.
 We screw up and can easily misinterpret things like scripture and misapply it to our lives.
-Therefore the Catholic Church, through the Catechism, has given us an infallible summary of the bibles teachings based on the written word of God.
-The Catechism is considered the infallible teachings of the Universal Church.
+Therefore the Catholic Church, through the Catechism, has given us an infallible summary of the bibles teachings based on the infallible written word of God.
+The Catechism is in fact considered the infallible teachings of the Universal Church.
 It is important to remember that there is nothing in the catechism that is not supported by scripture.
-Everything taught in the Catechism has its foundation in scripture, apostolic teaching, and many saints writings.
-It is a treasury of truth and wisdom.
+Everything taught in the Catechism has its foundation in the infallible scriptures, apostolic teaching, and many of the saints writings (most especially the Doctors of the Church).
+The Catechism is a treasury of truth and wisdom.
 But, there is no doubt that it can be a little precise in its language.
-Thus, a little hard to understand and follow.
+Thus, it can be a little hard to understand and follow.
 It is not a casual read.
 Therefore, candidates will be required to read some field guides with their parent and/or sponsor to understand the Catechism’s depth and meaning.
 Remember, the Catechism is organized by paragraph.
 Your reading assignments in the CCC will refer to the paragraph numbers (NOT the page numbers)!

 So, lets begin.